VirgilSecurity/awesome-virgil/docs/sdk/ruby/getting-started.rst

 Getting Started
 ===============

-The goal of Virgil .NET/C# SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security system.
+The goal of Virgil Ruby SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security system.

 Virgil SDK is a communication gateway between your application and :doc:`../../../services/services`.